Computable Cross Norm in Tensor Networks and Holography: CCNR in random tensor networks

+Random tensor networks~\cite{Hayden:2016cfa} are toy models of holographic duality which have served as powerful tools for understanding the entanglement structure of holographic states~\cite{2020PhRvL.125x1602N, Cheng:2022ori, dong2023rtn}.
+They allow tractable analytic computations of various multipartite entanglement quantities, such as the entanglement of purification \cite{Nguyen_2018, Akers:2023obn}, reflected entropy \cite{Akers:2021pvd,Akers:2022zxr, Akers:2022max, Akers:2024pgq} and entanglement negativity \cite{2021JHEP...06..024D, 2022JHEP...02..076K, Dong:2021oad, dong2024entanglementnegativityreplicasymmetry}.\footnote{Another class of multipartite entanglement measures was recently studied in~\cite{Gadde:2022cqi,Penington:2022dhr,Gadde:2024taa}.} While the entanglement structure of random tensor networks is different from that of semiclassical holographic states, they do share many qualitative features.
+Many results in this model have provided useful insights which can be extrapolated to the holographic setting.
+With that in mind, we now turn our attention to the CCNR for random tensor network states.\footnote{For related prior work studying this quantity in random states, see \cite{Aubrun_2012}.}

-RTNs are toy models of holography, defined in Ref.~\cite{Hayden:2016cfa}, which have served useful for computations of various multipartite entanglement measures like the reflected entropy \cite{Akers:2021pvd,Akers:2022zxr,new} and entanglement negativity \cite{2021JHEP...06..024D,2022JHEP...02..076K,negativity}.\footnote{Another quantity that measures multipartite entanglement was recently studied in Refs.~\cite{Gadde:2022cqi,Penington:2022dhr}.} The replica trick to compute $Z_n$ involves taking $2n$ copies of the original state and applying the following permutations on the boundary subregions: $g_A=(1\, 2)(3 \,4)\dots (2n-1\, 2n)$ on $A$, $g_B=(2\, 3)(4\, 5)\dots (2n\, 1)$ on $B$ and $e$ (identity) on $C$.
-The computation of $Z_n$ boils down to the calculation of the partition function of a spin model with degrees of freedom in the permutation group $\text{Sym}_{2n}$.
-Energy costs for the model are defined by the Cayley distance function $d(g_1,g_2)$ which measures the number of transpositions required to go from $g_1$ to $g_2$.
-One can check that $d(g_A,e)=d(g_B,e)=n$ and $d(g_A,g_B)=2(n-1)$.
+Given a random tensor network state, we choose two regions $A$ and $B$ on the boundary and compute its R\'enyi CCNR $Z_n(A:B)$.
+As we noted in \eqref{eq:CCNR-replica}, the replica trick to compute $Z_n$ involves taking $2n$ copies of the random tensor network state and applying the following permutations on the boundary subregions: $g_A=(1\, 2)(3 \,4)\dots (2n-1\, 2n)$ on $A$, $g_B=(2\, 3)(4\, 5)\dots (2n\, 1)$ on $B$ and $e$ (the identity) on $C = \overline{AB}$.
+In random tensor networks, the computation of $Z_n$ boils down to the calculation of the partition function of an effective Ising-like spin model with nearest-neighbor interactions between spins that take value in the symmetric group $\mathcal{S}_{2n}$.
+Boundary conditions are set by pinning boundary spins to the permutation of their corresponding subregions; for example, a spin in region $A$ would be pinned to $g_A$.
+The interaction energy for two neighboring spins $g_x$ and $g_y$ is given by the Cayley distance $d(g_x,g_y)$, which gives the minimum number of transpositions between the two permutations.
+The free energy of any spin configuration is thus given by the sum of the Cayley distances between all pairs of neighboring spins.